fy2ne/fy2ne/README.md

 # 👋 Hi, I'm Fy2ne

 Welcome to my GitHub profile! 🚀
-I’m a **Full-Stack Developer, Minecraft Modder, and Designer** who loves building creative projects and experimenting with new technologies.
+I’m a **Node.js Full-Stack Developer, Minecraft Modder, and Web Designer** who loves building creative projects and experimenting with new technologies.

 ---